CGNet Swara

-CGnet Swara is an Indian voice-based online portal that allows people in the forests of Chhattisgarh to report local news in Gondi by making a phone call.
-The portal is freely accessible via mobile phone or online.
-It allows anyone to report stories and listen to them by giving a missed call.
+CGnet Swara is an Indian voice-based online portal that enables people in the forests of Chhattisgarh to report local news in Gondi by making a phone call.
+The portal is accessible both through mobile phones and online.
+Users can report stories and listen to them by giving a missed call.
 Reported stories are moderated by journalists and become available for playback online as well as over the phone.
-It is founded by journalist, Shubhranshu Choudhary.
-For the project, Choudhary won the Digital Activism Award in 2014 from the Index on Censorship beating Edward Snowden and China's Free Weibo.
+It was founded by journalist, Shubhranshu Choudhary.
+For this project, Choudhary won the Digital Activism Award in 2014 from the Index on Censorship beating Edward Snowden and China's Free Weibo.

 History

-Choudhary was a journalist with the BBC World Service.
-He left his job and joined the Knight International Journalism Fellowship.
-He took help from Microsoft Principal Researcher Bill Thies to develop a cell phone based news and current affairs portal.
-He launched CGNet Swara with the help of Microsoft Research India in 2010.
-He trained people in the local community to produce audio news reports using their cell phone.
-Reports on local land issues, sanitation, health, crime and human rights were made using the service.
+Choudhary was a journalist with the BBC World Service before he left to join the Knight International Journalism Fellowship.
+With the help of Microsoft Principal Researcher Bill Thies, he developed a cell phone based news and current affairs portal.
+He launched CGNet Swara with the support of Microsoft Research India in 2010.
+Choudhary trained people in the local community to produce audio news reports using their cell phone.
+The service was used to report on local issues such as land disputes, sanitation, health, crime, and human rights.